Where do you find the cash to fund your dream? This article uncovers where to find money to start a gift basket business.

-Finding money for any risky venture is not easy.
-This is true for every business because any business you want to start is in the “high risk” category.
-You might make money, and you may not, and that’s the risk.
+Finding money for any venture is not easy.
+This is true for every endeavor including starting a gift basket business because any business you want to start is in the risk category.
+You might make money, and you may not.
+That’s the risk.

-This is the reason why it’s difficult to convince people you know well to invest in your idea.
+This is the reason why it’s difficult to convince family and close friends to invest in your idea.
 You must provide them with concrete information to get them digging into their pockets.
-Also required is a level of trust that comes from things you’ve done in the past.
+In addition, money funding requires a level of trust that comes from decisions you’ve made in the past.

-If you’ve been smart about money, not wasting it on what potential investors consider as frivolous, then there’s a good chance people will hand you cash.
-However, if you’ve spent your money as though there was a never-ending source, then people may not believe in your dream.
+If you’ve been smart about money, not wasting it on what potential investors consider as frivolous, there’s a good chance people will invest in your dream.
+However, if you’ve spent your money as though there was a never-ending source, people may not believe that you spend wisely.

 Still, there are possibilities to find money to help you begin.
 First, you must decide how much money you need, and that requires research.
-From there, you’ll know what you have on hand in order to determine what to buy for making and selling gift baskets.
+From there, you’ll know how much available cash you have on hand to determine what to buy for making and selling gift baskets.

 What do you have?